arrow-kt/arrow-website/content/docs/learn/coroutines/suspendapp/index.md

 :::

-:::note SuspendApp
+:::note Where to find it

+Graceful shutdowns are implemented in the `suspendapp` library, with further integration with other frameworks available in their own libraries.
 For historical reasons, the `suspendapp` library follows its own versioning scheme.
 Please check [Maven Central](https://central.sonatype.com/artifact/io.arrow-kt/suspendapp) for the latest release information.

 :::